-I am the Head of Business Improvement for ANZCO Foods based in Christchurch, I am responsible for all legal, commercial and corporate governance matters as part of my role.
+I am the General Manager, Commercial and Business Improvement for ANZCO Foods based in Christchurch.
+I am responsible for all legal, commercial and corporate governance matters as part of my role.
 I hold a Bachelor of Laws and Bachelor of Commerce (University of Canterbury).
-Prior to joining ANZCO Foods in 2018 I worked as a management consultant, commercial lawyer and company director.
+Prior to joining ANZCO Foods in 2018, I worked as a management consultant, commercial lawyer and company director.